How To Use QuickBooks

 • Tick the Customer and Vendor Tax Codes so you can customize the tax code when necessary.

-• Set your default sales tax codes to S for GST and PST (taxable items) and E for non-taxable items.
+• Set your default sales tax codes.
+If you are in B.C., Saskatchewan, or Manitoba, set your default sales tax code to S for GST and PST (taxable items).
+Setup tax code E for non-taxable items.

 Sales tax preferences